SuikaCider/suikacider.github.io/_tabs/about.md

 Hi!
 I haven't thought about this page yet.

-Disclaimer: I am not a linguist; just somebody who is passionate about languages and spends more time planning than doing
+Disclaimer: I am not a linguist.
+This is more a place where I document my journey through languages and stuff.

 Languages:
 - Japanese ([JLPT N1√](https://en.wikipedia.org/wiki/Japanese-Language_Proficiency_Test), [preparing for BJT J1](https://en.wikipedia.org/wiki/Business_Japanese_Proficiency_Test))